 Relax and drink a coffee

-You need to wait to receive a notificitaion from the system both in your browser and via email.
-Zurvey performs several automated processing tasks in the background and tell you when they're (or the analysis is) done, meanwhile you can sit back, relax and drink a coffee (you can turn off your computer as well).
+You need to wait to receive a notification from the system both in your browser and via email.
+Zurvey performs several automated processing tasks in the background and tells you when they're (or the analysis is) done.
+Meanwhile you can sit back, relax and drink a coffee (you can turn off your computer as well).

 Get the analysis